Za-Qar/SoCietly-backend/README.md

 # back-end-final-project-the-falcon-5ive

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project acts as the backend for [SoCietly-frontend](https://github.com/Za-Qar/SoCietly-frontend).

 ## Available Scripts